Lesser Adjutant

 - Massive wedge-shaped bill

-- Bare, yellowish head and neck lacking a throat pouch
+- Bare yellowish-to-flesh-colored head and neck

 When You’ll See Them